Makinde commended over proposed rehabilitation of Saki-Igboho road – The Sun Nigeria

-Oyo State Governor, Mr. Seyi Makinde, has been commended for the approval by the State Executive Council (SEC) of the rehabilitation of the 45.3km Saki-Igboho Road in Oke-Ogun area of the state.
+Oyo State Governor, Seyi Makinde, has been commended for the State Executive Council (SEC) approval of the rehabilitation of the 45.3km Saki-Igboho Road in Oke-Ogun area of the state.

-An Ibadan-based businessman, Chief Sunday Adeyemo, popularly known as Sunday Igboho, gave the commendation in a statement made available to journalists in Ibadan on Thursday.
+An Ibadan-based businessman, Chief Sunday Adeyemo, gave the commendation in a statement made available to journalists in Ibadan at the weekend.
+Adeyemo, who hails from Igboho in Orelope Local Government Area of Oyo State, noted that the move by the state government under the leadership of Governor Makinde was commendable.

 “I want to thank the governor and the entire members of the SEC for considering the rehabilitation of the road.
 I am very sure that the people of the two towns who are direct beneficiaries of the road would make judicious use of it and would forever remain grateful to the present administration in the state.”